Canonical decompositions for Poincar\'e duality pairs: Enclosing properties of Annulus-Torus Decompositions

-Let $Z$ denote the support of a $0$--cochain on $M_{K}$ with finite coboundary which represents the element of $H_{e}^{0}(M_{K};\mathbb{Z}_{2})$ determined by $X$.
-As $X$ is adapted to $\partial G$, we know that for each component $\Sigma_{i}$ of $\partial M_{K}$ the vertices of $\Sigma_{i}$ are almost all in $Z$ or almost all in $Z^{\ast}$.
-Thus if $X$ crosses none of the $Y_{ij} $'s, it follows that, after replacing $X$ by $X^{\ast}$ if needed, the vertices of each $\Sigma_{i}$, $1\leq i\leq k$, almost all lie in $Z$.
-As $X$ and $Y_{ij}$ do not cross, it now follows that $Y_{ij}\leq X$ or $Y_{ij} ^{\ast}\leq X$.
+Let $Z$ denote the support of a $0$--cochain on $M_{H}$ with finite coboundary which represents the element of $H_{e}^{0}(M_{H};\mathbb{Z}_{2})$ determined by $H\backslash X$.
+As $X$ is adapted to $\partial G$, we know that for each component $\Sigma$ of $\partial M_{H}$ the vertices of $\Sigma$ are almost all in $Z$ or almost all in $Z^{\ast}$.
+Further the vertices of $\Sigma$ are $H$--infinite, as $X$ is nontrivial, so that the vertices of $\Sigma$ cannot be almost all in $Z$ and almost all in $Z^{\ast}$.
+Thus if $X$ crosses none of the $Y_{ij}$'s, it follows that, after replacing $X$ by $X^{\ast}$ if needed, the vertices of the images in $M_{H}$ of each $\Sigma_{i}$, $1\leq i\leq k$, almost all lie in $Z$.
+As $X$ and $Y_{ij}$ do not cross, it now follows that $Y_{ij}\leq X$ or $Y_{ij}^{\ast}\leq X$.
 By replacing $Y_{ij}$ by its complement if needed, we can arrange that $Y_{ij}\leq X$, for all $i$ and $j$.
 Part 2) of Proposition \ref{annuligenerate} tells us that $Y$ is equivalent to a sum of some of the $Y_{ij}$'s and their complements.
 If there are no complements in the sum, then we have $Y\leq X$, which contradicts the assumption that $X$ crosses $Y$.
 The same inequality holds if the number of complements in the sum is even.
 If the number of complements in the sum is odd, then we have $X^{\ast}\leq Y$, which again contradicts the assumption that $X$ crosses $Y$.
 This contradiction shows that $X$ must cross some $Y_{ij}$ and so completes the proof of the lemma. \end{proof}

 Two easy consequences are the following results.

 \begin{lemma} Let $(G,\partial G)$ be an orientable $PD(n+2)$ pair, and let $\mathcal{F}$ and $\mathcal{F}^{\prime}$ be defined as above.
 Let $X$ be an element of $\mathcal{F}^{\prime}-\mathcal{F}$ which crosses nontrivial almost invariant sets $Y$ and $Y^{\prime}$ over $VPCn$ groups $L$ and $L^{\prime}$ respectively.
 Then $L$ and $L^{\prime}$ are commensurable. \end{lemma}